 You may find you need to clip any hedging and topiary now to keep its shape neat and tidy.
-The warmer weather will also mean regular mowing of the lawn will be a necessity now and through the summer months.
-Once a week should be sufficient, keep on top this and your garden will look tidy all summer!
+The warmer weather will also mean regular mowing of the lawn will be a necessity now.
+Through the summer months, once a week should be sufficient.
+Keep on top this and your garden will look tidy all summer!

 Deal with weeds

 As the temperatures rise your prized plants will spring to life, but unfortunately so will any unwanted weeds!
 Pull up any seedlings and dig out perennial weeds with a fork to try and get rid of any roots.
 Time and effort spent on these perennial weeds will benefit not only your borders but also your lawn.
 May is the ideal time to identify those nasty dandelions and deal with them.

 If you have a pond, pond weed is equally important to deal with and should be removed regularly before it becomes too difficult to manage and harmful to pond life.
 Make sure you leave any weeds by the side of the pond for a good while before removing just in case any pond life is hiding there!
 May is a great time to begin stocking ponds with fish.
 Just make sure any aquatic plants have established first.

 Keep an eye on growth